-Washing sheets frequently and consistently is just one way to help improve your sleep hygiene2.
+Washing your bed sheet frequently and consistently is just one way to help improve your sleep hygiene.

 What is sleep hygiene?
 Sleep hygiene is treating your sleep environment and sleep habits like your body—you want to keep it strong, stable, and healthy.
 Getting enough quality sleep every night can help improve your mental and physical wellbeing.
 It can also make you more productive and even more positive in your daily life.

 To improve and maintain a healthy sleep environment, you’ll want to keep your bedding clean, your pre-bed ritual relaxing, and your bedroom free of distractions.